Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/32-DiagramEditor.md

 Of course this seems a bit cumbersome.
 Note earlier versions of ModuleStudio allowed to do this using drag n drop.
 It was even possible to move one or multiple fields from one entity into another one.
 This is currently not possible, but going to be re-implemented very soon.

+### Move fields between entities

+You can use drag n drop to move fields into another entity.
+This is especially interesting if you refactor an existing model, for example to merge two entities sharing a common structure.

 ### Manage list entries

 There are two elements, list fields and list variables, which contain a number if list items.
 To work with these, just do a double-click on the field/variable element.
 This opens a dialog for editing the list items.